-Detailed instructions for individual and team assignments will be posted in the Blackboard course portal.
-Homework/quiz assignments, and possibly some exams, may also be completed in Blackboard.
+Detailed instructions for assignments will be posted in the Blackboard course portal.
 Students should use Mozilla Firefox or Microsoft Internet Explorer as the browser for any Blackboard work; the Google Chrome browser is not supported.
 Students should use the Blackboard portal to initiate any e-mail communication with the Instructor, as this will cause your course number and section number to be displayed in the subject line of the e-mail message.

-Course Schedule and Due Dates: Examinations, assignments, and due dates are presented in the Course Schedule below.
+Course Schedule and Due Dates: Examinations, assignments, and due dates are presented in the tentative Course Schedule below.
 The instructor reserves the right to modify the Course Schedule, course content, and point values associated with graded components as needed in response to events that occur during the semester.
 Any such changes will be discussed during class meetings.
 It is the student's responsibility to be aware of these changes.